nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Editing a contact: `edit` <a name="edit"></a>

-Updates the information of a contact.

 Edits the contact at the specified index in the currently viewed list.

+Format: `edit INDEX [n/NAME] [e/EMAIL] [m/MODULE_CODE LESSON_CODE(S)] [p/PHONE] [h/TELEGRAM_HANDLE] [r/REMARK]`

 * At least one of the fields must be provided
 * Existing values of the fields specified will be erased and updated to the input values

-Format: `edit INDEX [n/NAME] [e/EMAIL] [m/MODULE_CODE LESSON_CODE(S)] [p/PHONE] [h/TELEGRAM_HANDLE] [r/REMARK]`

 Examples:
 * `edit 1 p/91234567 e/ben321@gmail.com`: Edits the phone number and email address of the 1st contact to be `91234567` and `ben321@gmail.com` respectively